 Contact Seabrook Law Offices If Your Ex-Partner Has Stopped Paying Child Support

-If your ex-partner isn’t paying their court-ordered child support, it can be challenging to know what to do next, especially when there’s a time limit for taking legal action.
+If your ex won’t pay child support, or you’re unsure what to do when your ex refuses to pay child support, know that you have legal options.
+California courts take child support enforcement seriously, and there are multiple ways to recover the payments you’re owed.
 Before you search online for “child support lawyers near me,” consider our experienced legal team at Seabrook Law Offices.
 By taking legal action and working with an experienced family lawyer, you can enforce a child support order and get the money you need to provide for your child’s wellbeing.

 Call us at (408) 560-4487 or contact us online to schedule your consultation with a child support lawyer.
 We now have offices in San Jose and Fremont, California.